bootdotdev/curriculum/README.md

 # Qvault's Computer Science Curriculum

-This is my roadmap for [Qvault's free-to-audit computer science program](https://qvault.io).
+This is the roadmap for [Qvault's free-to-audit computer science program](https://qvault.io).

 * Courses with links have already been released
 * All courses are free to audit, meaning you can read all the material and interact within a "coding sandbox"